-Johnson's academic and administrative breadth and depth have been demonstrated through his service in every division of NSF's Directorate for Education and Human Resources, including the Human Resource Development division, the Division of Graduate Education, the Division of Undergraduate Education, and the Division of Research on Learning in Formal and Informal Settings.
-He also represented NSF on governmentwide committees, including serving as a U.S. representative at North Atlantic Treaty Organization, or NATO, Postdoctoral Fellowship meetings.
+Johnson's academic and administrative breadth and depth have been demonstrated through his service in every division of NSF's Directorate for Education and Human Resources, including the Human Resource Development division, the Division of Graduate Education, the Division of Undergraduate Education and the Division of Research on Learning in Formal and Informal Settings.
+He also represented NSF on governmentwide committees, including serving as a U.S. representative at NATO Postdoctoral Fellowship meetings.

-Other leadership roles that Johnson has held include serving as deputy executive director and acting executive director of the National Consortium for Graduate Degrees for Minorities in Engineering and Science (GEM Consortium).
+Other leadership roles that Johnson has held include serving as deputy executive director and acting executive director of the National Consortium for Graduate Degrees for Minorities in Engineering and Science, or the GEM Consortium.
 At GEM, Johnson played a pivotal role in building partnerships among some of the nation's most productive graduate degree-granting institutions and top science and engineering companies.
-He also has had the opportunity to develop and use program evaluation and assessment skills serving as a fellow of the American Association for the Advancement of Science, or AAAS, Center for Advancing Science and Engineering Capacity.
+He also has had the opportunity to develop and use program evaluation and assessment skills serving as a fellow of the American Association for the Advancement of Science Center for Advancing Science and Engineering Capacity.

 Johnson has received the Compact for Faculty Diversity Frank Abbott Award for outstanding leadership and support of minority STEM graduates, the Benjamin Banneker Legacy Award for outstanding contributions to increasing the number of African-Americans involved in STEM professions and studies, and Science Spectrum magazine’s Emerald Honors Award for excellence in affirmative action.

 Johnson is married to Lina Dyanne Johnson, J.D., from Dayton, Ohio.
 The couple has one son, David A. Johnson, J.D., CPA